 Time frame: From first study intervention administration (Day 1) up to the end of study participation (Day 85)

-Percentage of adult participants 18-50 years of age with deviations from reference ranges l or baseline values for hematological, renal and hepatic panel test results
+Number of adult participants 18-50 years of age with deviations from reference ranges or baseline values for hematological, renal and hepatic panel test results

 Clinically significant abnormal laboratory findings are those which are not associated with an underlying disease, unless judged by the investigator to be more severe than expected for the participant's condition.